 - Sneakers or walking shoes.
 Also Flip flops or crocs.

 - Binoculars.
 We have small binoculars for each of the kids and it keeps them busy on the road.
 We used them in Africa, in Australia, in Yellowstone, and pretty much on any road trip ever since.

 - E-book.
 Kindle e-reader is always in our bag.

 - Headphones.
-My husband likes to pack his noise-cancelling headphones for those moments when the kids get too loud in the car.
+My husband likes to pack his noise-canceling headphones for those moments when the kids get too loud in the car.

 - Neck pillows and blankets.
-If you are looking for a compact neck pillow that doesn’t take too much space, take a look at this highly-rated Amazon best seller.
+We always pack light fleece blankets in the car for kids if planning to drive at night.
+They are also very handy for those winter road trips to the mountains!
+If you are looking for a compact neck pillow that doesn’t take too much space, take a look at this highly-rated Amazon best-seller.

 What not to pack for a road trip

 Here are some items that you better leave at home:

 - Hard shell suitcases.

 - Too many toys for kids.
 Definitely leave all the noisy toys at home.